Quafadas/dedav4s/README.md

 # dedav4s
-Declarative Data Viz 4 Scala.
-This wraps Vega and Vega Lite
+Declarative Data Viz 4 Scala - a thin shim around vega and vega lite.

 # In a (scala 3) ammonite terminal